LeVuMinhHuy/brocode/README.md

 #### Dataset

 I created a TypeScript-Instruct 20K dataset.
-It's 20,000 pairs of {instruction, output} that you can't find in any current Code Generation LLMs (or maybe you can)
+It's 20,000 pairs of {instruction, output} that you can't find in any current Code Generation LLMs dataset (or maybe you can)

 ![20K Flow](./.pics/20k_flow.png)